 Henry recommends starting with the smallest debts and paying those off first before tackling larger debts.
 This helps debt feel much more manageable than if you try to jump into paying off several large debts at the same time.

-As you work to pay off and stay out of debt, consider using this time to track your spending habits, said Sam Palmer, head of digital wealth planning and advice at J.P.
+As you work to pay off and stay out of debt, consider using this time to track your spending habits, said Sam Palmer, head of produce and experience at J.P.
 Morgan Wealth Management.
 You can use online tools to determine your major categories of spending and what your effective cash flow is each month, quarter or year.

 Have an Emergency Fund